U.S. energy leader undertakes a successful divestiture through a strong programme management office

 A leading Fortune 500 energy company with nine million utility customers sought to divest a long-held subsidiary to another leading energy provider.
 Solving the complex transition of technology, data and customer service from one provider to another required a comprehensive understanding of both the security environment and the timing of regulatory approvals.
-Utilizing a team of experienced professionals, Protiviti helped this company accomplish a successful divestiture in the rapidly evolving energy sector.
+Utilising a team of experienced professionals, Protiviti helped this company accomplish a successful divestiture in the rapidly evolving energy sector.

 This company has served its customers well for nearly 100 years, thus it was dedicated to ensuring a seamless transition for the subsidiary’s 450,000 customers and 4,000 employees.
-However, the company did not have the in-house program and project management expertise to manage a divestiture of this size and complexity.
+However, the company did not have the in-house programme and project management expertise to manage a divestiture of this size and complexity.
 Additionally, the company required both an independent overview of the process and an intermediary between itself and the acquiring company.

 To meet these needs, the company set up a transaction integration office (TIO) to serve as the intermediary between the two energy providers.
 Protiviti worked under the TIO to provide expertise and an independent overview of the divestiture.